-Bolognese made with ground chicken
+Why you’ll love this bolognese made with ground chicken

 You will love this creamy, rich, and hearty chicken bolognese recipe.
 It not only tastes delicious, but it’s healthy and super filling!

-Made with fresh carrots, mushrooms, onion, lean ground chicken, basil, and tomatoes, this sauce is sure to be a crowd favorite.
+It’s made with fresh carrots, mushrooms, onion, lean ground chicken, basil, and tomatoes, this sauce is sure to be a crowd favorite.
 It’s still creamy but tastes better than beef pasta sauce, trust me!

 One of the best parts about this recipe is that it comes together in under 30 minutes, which makes it an easy weeknight dinner for families, busy people, and meal prepping.
-I love pairing mine with fettuccini or zuchinni noodles.
+I love pairing mine with fettuccini or zucchini noodles.
 Plus, you can save extras for lunches and meal prep dinner throughout the week.

 This chicken bolognese is healthy.
 First, it’s made with ground chicken, which is a leaner protein than beef.
 Second, there is no heavy cream or milk in this recipe.
 Third, it is gluten-free and high in protein.
 Fourth, it calls for nutrient and vitamin-rich ingredients, like carrots, mushrooms, tomatoes, and onion.
 So, yes, this chicken bolognese recipe is healthy and good for you.

 This rich and creamy chicken bolognese is made with healthy ingredients.
 It is packed with flavor, cozy, and great for lunch or dinner.
-Here is a list of ingredients, so you have everything prepared:
+Here is a list of ingredients so you have everything prepared:

 - Ground Chicken: First up, we need 1 pound of lean ground chicken.
 This is the main source of protein in this easy and healthy pasta sauce.

 - Yellow Onion: This adds a sweet and sharp flavor.
-You need 1 medium yellow onion.

 - Carrot: Dice up 1 large carrot to add texture to this chicken pasta sauce.